 Preston holds a masters degree in Organization Behavior from Brigham Young University, and an undergraduate degree in English and Asian Studies.

-Victor has 25 years of experience in providing strategic planning, organization development, and talent management services to Fortune 500 companies in diverse industries.
-He has held executive HR positions with Nike, Hallmark Cards, Humana, and Maritz.
-He was the co-founder of PeopleStrategy (a pioneering HR SaaS / software as a service firm now offering HRIS licensing programs as VMA Technologies) and Confluent Technologies (a first mover business intelligence and knowledge management application service provider).
-He was also a member of the original strategy formation, product design, and market expansion team for The RBL Group.
+Victor has 20+ years of strategic human resources experience with start-up/emerging enterprises to Fortune 50 corporations in diverse industries.
+Victor held senior HR positions with Nike, Hallmark Cards, Humana and Maritz; and also co-founded pioneer HRIS software-as-a-service and knowledge management firms.
+He is a member of the original strategy formation, product design, and market expansion team for The RBL Group.

-Victor is a summa cum laude undergraduate of Drury University in Psychology and English; and holds two masters degrees from Harvard University, with concentrations in Theological Studies and Education/Organization Development.
+A summa cum laude undergraduate of Drury University in Psychology and English; Victor additionally holds two masters degrees from Harvard University with concentrations in Theological Studies and Education/HR Development.

 “Humans are meaning-making machines who find inherent value in making sense out of life.
 In addition to inherit value, meaning has market value in work settings.
 Making sense makes cents.”

 A licensed psychologist in private practice for twenty years, Wendy brings a personal touch to corporate complexities.
 Her focus is on helping leaders create meaning at work that contributes real value to employees, customers, and investors.
 Employees who find a why to work for are motivated and productive co-developers of abundant organizations – workplaces in which in which individuals coordinate their aspirations and actions to create meaning for themselves, value for stakeholders, and hope for humanity at large.
 An abundant organization is one that has enough and to spare of the things that matter most: creativity, hope, resilience, determination, resourcefulness, and leadership.